Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Keyword research

-As its name suggests, keyword research helps you understand what people are searching for on the Internet — and how hard it will be to appear highly in search results for the phrases that they’re using to do so.
+As its name suggests, keyword research helps you understand what people are searching for on the Internet — and how hard it will be to rank highly in search results for the phrases that they’re using to do so.

 Keyword research also gives you a great way to identify potentially profitable niches.
 If you find out that a lot of people are searching for a particular product each month, but that it’s going to be relatively easy to get your store to the top of the search results for that item, then happy days — you’ve just found a niche.